 For example, Copyblogger and MarketingProfs are two of my favorite blogs in the content marketing industry.
 Choose a category (e.g., “marketing strategy”) and you’ll see a lot of blog posts that you can use as fact sources.

-Each of these content marketing blogs can help you in your quest for facts and ideas for your article.
+Each of these content marketing blogs can help you in your quest for facts and ideas for your own successful blog post.